osmond-lab/eeb314/docs/syllabus/final_project.md

 #Final project

-## Construct your own model.
+## Construct your own model

 In this project you will use the tools you've learned in class and apply them to a model that you develop.
 The model can be about any phenomenon in ecology and evolution, as long as you make up the model.
-Be as creative as you want.

 You'll do the final project in two parts.